 Cash flow hedges are utilized to mitigate the exposure to variability in expected future cash flows or other types of forecasted transactions.
 For the Company's derivatives designated as cash flow hedges, changes in the fair value of cash flow hedges are, to the extent that the hedging relationship is effective, recorded as other comprehensive income and are subsequently recognized in earnings at the same time that the hedged item is recognized in earnings.
-The ineffective portions of the changes in fair value of the hedging relationship is evaluated under the hypothetical derivative method.
+The ineffective portions of the changes in fair value of the hedging instruments are immediately recognized in earnings.
+The assessment of the effectiveness of the hedging relationship is evaluated under the hypothetical derivative method.